SkylineCommunications/dataminer-docs-connectors/connector/doc/TDF_Helios_Database.md

 Finally, on the different query pages, the tables with the query results are also displayed.

 ### Example of a Sites query file
 *"from*
 *Q_helios_publication.sio_site,* *(select distinct sio_servicet.loc_code_ig from Q_helios_publication.sio_servicet,Q_helios_publication.sio_servicec where* *sio_servicet.cfs_code=sio_servicec.cfs_code_service_client(+)* *and* *( ( cfs_date_arret_realisee is null and CFS_classe='TNT')* *OR* *(* *sio_servicec.cfs_code_service_client is null and* *rfs_statut='Actif'* *and* *rfs_item_de_catalogue like '%TNT%')))* *SERVICE* *where* *sio_site.loc_statut\<\>'ObsolŠte'* *and* *sio_site.loc_code_ig=SERVICE.loc_code_ig*
 *order by sio_site.loc_code_ig"*

+### Operators
+It is possible to create new Exported Components or delete them for the Operators on the **Operators** page simply by right clicking the **"Operators"** table and selecting Add operator defining a unique name to it.

+### Provisioning
+There are several general (common to all operators) provisioning configurations available on the **Provisioning** page.

+It is possible to define DMA Allocation (to which DMA the elements from several departments are going to be assigned) on the **"DMA Departments Allocation"** table that contains a row per DMA available on the DMS.
+On the **"Departments List"** column it is possible to define which departments will be assigned to that DMA.
+To define which type of services (All services or Only Standar Services) will be assigned to the DMA the **"Metropole Services Segmentation"** must be defined.
+Regarding the **"Elements Margin"** column, TDF contains DMAs with 500 or 1000 elements license this definable margin is the percentage of elements that are not going to be created to ensure that it does not surpass the license.

+For each type of Protocol to be assigned to the created elements it is also possible to configure some generic configuration on the **"Element Settings"** table.

+The Service Templates that define how the services are going to be created are defined on the **"Services Templates"** sub page.
+There are two types of Service Templates, the Interne service templates and the Customer Service Templates.
+Defining the customer service Templates can be done by rigth clicking the **"Customer Service Templates"** selecting the respective customer.
+The services will only be created if these Service Temmplates settings are assigned.

 ## Notes